Your waste is your responsibility. Most people understand that fly tipping is illegal and if you see fly tipping you should report it to WLC

 , but did you know that you can be held responsible if you pay someone to remove your waste and they dump it?
 If an offer to collect and dispose of your waste sounds to good to be true it probably is.
 Next time you need to get rid of some bulky household waste follow the tips below -

-Could someone else use it?
 One person's rubbish is another person's treasure.
 Would you love it again if you gave it a quick lick of paint?
 Could you get crafty and turn it into something else that's of more use to you?
 Can you sell it online or donate it to a charity?
 There are several charities in West Lothian, like Home Aid (opens new window)

 Do you need a bulky uplift?
 WLC provides a bulky uplift service for West Lothian residents.
 You will need to book your Bulky Uplift online or by phoning the customer call centre on 01506 280000.
-It costs £35 for up to 5 items.
+It costs £36.58 for up to 5 items.
 This charge is for collecting and disposing of your waste, but the actual cost to WLC can be more than this depending on the weight of your items.
 Why not split the cost with neighbours if they have things to get rid of too?
 If you are disposing of of an item because you're buying something new, check if the company will take your old item away when they deliver.